jswank-lfm/lexingtonfriends.org/site/content/events/2023-10-13-parks-equity.md

 Join **Megan Gulla** in a [Tree Week](https://ufi.ca.uky.edu/treeweek) presentation about Lexington's past and current local policies have impacted park access.
-And what the [Lexington Park Equity Accelerator](https://www.lexingtonparkequity.org/) is doing to help everyone have a voice in park decision making.
+And what the [Park Equity Project](https://www.lexingtonparkequity.org/) has been doing to help everyone have a voice in park decision-making.

 Learn where you can volunteer to help with new mini projects to help bring the benefits of trees and nature to more people.